jeffchan/truncate.js/README.md

 - `showMore`: HTML to insert at the truncation point.
 Useful for a "Show More" button. _default: ""_
 - `showLess`: HTML to insert when .expand() is called.
 Useful for a "Show Less" button. _default: ""_
 - `position`: Position of the truncation.
 Possible values: `start`, `middle`, `end`. _default: "end"_
+- `maxHeight`: Truncate the content to fit in the specified height (in px).

 ----